The Fermi Large Area Telescope: A space-based MeV--GeV observatory

 \subsection{Data acquisition and event analysis}

-LAT data taking is organized in \emph{runs}, \mod{each usually} spanning one orbit or the time between exiting and entering the South Atlantic Anomaly (SAA).
-The signals from the subsystems must be collected, processed and sent to \mod{the} ground for further analysis.
-This process can be divided into \mod{two} phases: a hardware one in which channels are latched and read, and data is collected by the LAT Event Processing Unit (EPU). \mod{In the second phase, a software one, the data} are processed by the EPU and stored in the Solid State Recorder (SSR), ready for downlink.
+LAT data taking is organized in \emph{runs}, each usually spanning one orbit or the time between exiting and entering the South Atlantic Anomaly (SAA).
+The signals from the subsystems must be collected, processed and sent to the ground for further analysis.
+This process can be divided into two phases: a hardware one in which channels are latched and read, and data is collected by the LAT Event Processing Unit (EPU).
+In the second phase, a software one, the data are processed by the EPU and stored in the Solid State Recorder (SSR), ready for downlink.

-At the \mod{core} of data collection is the \emph{event trigger}, which ultimately determines the dead time of the instrument.
+At the core of data collection is the \emph{event trigger}, which ultimately determines the dead time of the instrument.
 The LAT is, by design, a \gammaRayHyph\ detector, so the the main role of the trigger is to activate on \mygamma -like events.
-On the other hand, other \mod{kinds} of events are necessary in order to calibrate and monitor the subsystems (e.g. MIPs and heavy ions).
+On the other hand, other kinds of events are necessary in order to calibrate and monitor the subsystems (e.g. MIPs and heavy ions).
 The LAT operates with a flexible trigger system, where different \textit{trigger engines} run at the same time, based on several \textit{trigger primitives} (or \textit{trigger requests}).
-Most trigger primitives are generated by the subsystems (TKR, CAL, ACD) when a suitable energy deposition occurs in the active volumes of the detectors; a few are generated internally by the DAQ system; \mod{only one of these} is enabled during normal operation in orbit.
+Most trigger primitives are generated by the subsystems (TKR, CAL, ACD) when a suitable energy deposition occurs in the active volumes of the detectors; a few are generated internally by the DAQ system.